Snapchat/KeyDB-docs/docs/modules-api-ref.md

 * **free**: A callback function pointer that can free a type value.

-The **digest* and **mem_usage** methods should currently be omitted since they are not yet implemented inside the Redis modules core.
+The **digest* and **mem_usage** methods should currently be omitted since they are not yet implemented inside the KeyDB modules core.

 Note: the module name "AAAAAAAAA" is reserved and produces an error, it happens to be pretty lame as well.

 If there is already a module registering a type with the same name, and if the module name or encver is invalid, NULL is returned.
-Otherwise the new type is registered into Redis, and a reference of type RedisModuleType is returned: the caller of the function should store this reference into a gobal variable to make future use of it in the modules type API, since a single module may register multiple types.
+Otherwise the new type is registered into KeyDB, and a reference of type RedisModuleType is returned: the caller of the function should store this reference into a gobal variable to make future use of it in the modules type API, since a single module may register multiple types.